 Redesigned for 2021, the Kia Sorento is similar to the Hyundai Santa Fe and shares the same platform.
 It has an upscale interior while also being among the lowest-priced vehicles in its class, making it an excellent value.

 The Honda CR-V ranks fourteenth and is the only compact SUV to make the list, proving that capable and reliable SUVs come in all sizes.
 The small crossover has above-average cargo and passenger space for its class.
 A new Honda CR-V costs from $26,454 to $35,742 and a three-year-old used Honda CR-V costs from $19,465 to $28,237.

-The Bottom LineWhile full-size SUVs dominate the list, there are additional options for reliable haulers including multiple midsize models and a compact SUV.
+The Bottom LineWhile full-size SUVs account for the most models on the list, there are additional options for smaller, more practical haulers including midsize and compact SUVs.
 If you want not only the most reliable SUV but also the most reliable vehicle you can buy period, the choices showcased here are your best bet.
-For going the distance without breaking so much as a light sweat, these big SUVs cannot be beat.
+For going the distance without breaking so much as a light sweat, these SUVs cannot be beat.

 Be sure to check out our handy SUV shopping guides to help you find the best SUV by price:If you’re in the market for a new or used SUV, you can search over 4 million used and new cars, trucks, and SUVs with iSeeCars’ award-winning car search engine that helps shoppers find the best car deals by providing key insights and valuable resources, like the iSeeCars free VIN check.
 Whether you want a minivan, small SUV, or one of the SUVs profiled here, car buying has never been so easy.